Archiving

 To consider

-• How shall the research material be archived in the long term?
+- How shall the research material be archived in the long term?

-• What rules apply for your research principal?
+- What rules apply for your research principal?

-Please note that from January 31, 2022, a new EU Regulation on Clinical Trials of Medicinal Products is in effect.
-The Swedish Medical Products Agency provides more information about Clinical Trials Regulation EU 536/2014 External link. on their website.
+Please note that since January 31, 2022, a new EU-wide regulation on clinical trials of medicinal products has applied.
+The Swedish Medical Products Agency has more information about this on their website:

-Archiving of clinical trials with medicinal products
+Archiving of clinical trials of medicinal products

 Medical devices in the EU are divided into two regulatory categories, each following different regulations.
 For medical devices, the EU Regulation on Medical Devices (MDR) applies.
 New regulations came into effect within the EU from May 26, 2021, and additional regulations apply in Sweden from July 15, 2021.